sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/library-overview.md

   * **`SentenceFormatting`:** logic for creating string representations of sentences.
 Includes logic for ensuring unique labelling of standardised variables and Skolem functions across a set of sentences.
   * **`SentenceManipulation`:** assorted logic for the manipulation of sentences.
 Contains some interfaces and base classes for sentence visitors and transformations.
     * **`Unification`:** utility logic for [unifying](https://en.wikipedia.org/wiki/Unification_(computer_science)) literals and sentences.

+For a full type and member listing, the recommendation is to use the awesome [FuGet package explorer](https://www.fuget.org/packages/SCFirstOrderLogic/) tool - though going through [getting started](getting-started.md) first is probably a good idea, if you haven't already.